Use this menu to create, restore or verify backups. The Backup Code used to encrypt all backup files can also be viewed here.

-This will prompt to erase Passport so that the device can be restored from an existing microSD card backup.
+This will prompt to erase Passport so that the device can be restored from an existing backup.

 Looking for instructions on migrating from a Founders Edition device?
 See here.

-Ensure your Passport is backed up to a microSD card and/or record down Passport's seed before proceeding.
+Ensure your Passport is backed up to a microSD card and/or you have Passport's seed recorded before proceeding.
 There is no way to recover funds from an erased Passport.

 Checks the integrity of the chosen backup file contained on the inserted microSD card.